Alumni Fundraising for Reed

 Most gifts to Reed are given to the area of greatest need.
 You may also give a gift to Reed and designate your gift to financial aid, student support, or faculty support.
 These gifts may be made at any time online at reed.edu/givenow.

-For alumni who wish to further designate their gift, this is possible online (or via the giving envelope you received in the mail).
-Simply write the fund of choice (listed below) in the Comments and Reasons for Giving section of the online form.
+For alumni who wish to further designate their gift, please find more funds below with giving information.
 Reed will honor your intention, and will get in touch if there are any questions or issues designating your gift.